yantrab/nest-openapi-gen/README.md

 ## Problem 😕

-You are already define your controllers with typescript, and you don't want to write it again in the openapi document, or add @ApiProperty() decorator anywhere
+You already defined your controllers with typescript, and you don't want to write it again in the open API document, or add @ApiProperty() decorator anywhere

 ## Solution 😄

-This package can generate the openapi document without add any code or decorators.
+This package can generate the openapi document without adding any code or decorators.
 ## Usage

 #### Install
 ```npm i -D nest-openapi-gen```

 #### Generate